 So after minting your new braid on your scalp, leave it down for a few days, at least until the pressure has been eased.

-If you still feel tension in your scalp, then you can try other ways of relieving your tight braids.
+If you still feel the tension in your scalp, then you can try other ways of relieving your tight braids.
 But I got to say, your braider has tight hands!

 2. Warm water does wonders